Ugo Rondinone: Curatorial work

-Rondinone made his curatorial debut in 2007 for the exhibition The Third Mind at the Palais de Tokyo, Paris, for which Rondinone was given a “carte blanche” to conceive of the show, which was staged in honor of John Giorno's 70th birthday.
+Rondinone made his curatorial debut in 2007 for the exhibition The Third Mind at the Palais de Tokyo, Paris, for which Rondinone was given a "carte blanche" to conceive of the show, which was staged in honor of Giorno's 70th birthday.
 This exhibition showed works from the 1960s to the early 2000s, and Rondinone received positive critical reception for his curation.

 Five years later in 2012, Rondinone curated The Spirit Level at Gladstone Gallery, New York, this time to celebrate Giorno's 75th birthday.
-Taking place concurrently at both Gladstone Gallery branches in New York, the show included works by 18 “disparate” artists, “a generational and geographical range from contemporary New Yorkers to little-known Europeans.”
+Taking place concurrently at both Gladstone Gallery branches in New York, the show included works by eighteen "disparate" artists, "a generational and geographical range from contemporary New Yorkers to little-known Europeans".

 Rondinone borrowed his own practice of creating enclosed environments for this show, painting the gallery doors to eliminate influence in the form of light or distraction from the outside.
-Karen Rosenberg praised the show in her review for The New York Times, writing: “Altogether, though, “The Spirit Level” is a garden of very unearthly delights and an excellent argument for extending the life cycle of the artist-organized group show."
+Karen Rosenberg praised the show in her review for The New York Times, writing: "Altogether, though, 'The Spirit Level' is a garden of very unearthly delights and an excellent argument for extending the life cycle of the artist-organized group show."

-In his third curatorial endeavor, Rondinone put together artists and poets at Wiener Secession, Vienna in 2015.
-Giorno is the only poet represented in the show; rather, the title comes from Rondinone’s conviction that art and poetry are interconnected.
+In his third curatorial endeavor, Rondinone put together Artists and Poets at Wiener Secession, Vienna in 2015.
+Giorno is the only poet represented in the show; rather, the title comes from Rondinone's conviction that art and poetry are interconnected.

 That same year, he curated Ugo Rondinone: I Heart John Giorno, returning to the Palais de Tokyo.
 Rondinone spent four years curating this exhibition, which contained works by and about Giorno.
-This included Andy Warhol’s 1963 film “Sleep,” a film of the poet sleeping, and another called “John Washing Dishes."
-Rondinone included his own work, a life-size bronze cast of John Giorno’s fireplace from 2007, as well as a portrait of Giorno done by Elizabeth Peyton.
-Laura Hoptman, a curator at the Museum of Modern Art and a friend of both Rondinone and Giorno, said about the exhibition: "As much as the show exhibits the remarkable dedication that Ugo has to John’s extraordinary career, John’s decision to give Ugo his lifetime of work — his oeuvre entire — to make an installation is an act of love that I believe has no precedent, at least in recent art history,” Ms. Hoptman wrote in an email.
-“It’s the stuff of myth.
+This included Andy Warhol's 1964 underground film Sleep, a film of Giorno sleeping, and another called John Washing Dishes.

+Rondinone included his own work, a life-size bronze cast of Giorno's fireplace from 2007, as well as a portrait of Giorno done by Elizabeth Peyton.
+Laura Hoptman, a curator at the Museum of Modern Art and a friend of both Rondinone and Giorno, said about the exhibition: "As much as the show exhibits the remarkable dedication that Ugo has to John's extraordinary career, John's decision to give Ugo his lifetime of work – his oeuvre entire – to make an installation is an act of love that I believe has no precedent, at least in recent art history," Ms. Hoptman wrote in an email.
+"It's the stuff of myth.
 Or at least an O. Henry story."

-Ugo Rondinone: I ♥︎ John Giorno was an extension of Rondinone’s 2015 Palais de Tokyo show, consisting of 18 "chapters" held in 13 venues around Manhattan in 2017: "Every chapter takes the form of an immersive installation designed by Rondinone and dedicated to a body of work, an interest, a relationship or a collaboration that has marked Giorno’s life."
+Ugo Rondinone: I ♥︎ John Giorno was an extension of Rondinone’s 2015 Palais de Tokyo show, consisting of eighteen "chapters" held in thirteen venues around Manhattan in 2017: "Every chapter takes the form of an immersive installation designed by Rondinone and dedicated to a body of work, an interest, a relationship or a collaboration that has marked Giorno's life."
 A special edition of The Brooklyn Rail was produced for the exhibition and served as the exhibition catalogue.